How to Become Fit, Focused, and Have More Joy – Spend Some Time at Ayurveda Health Retreat

 Recipes from the cooking class

-Find Himalayan Chai Tea in the Ayurveda Health Retreat Cookbook and other health products at the Ayurveda Health Retreat online store.
-Many of the ingredients are familiar and easy to find at your local grocery store and a few in an Indian grocery store.
+Find Himalayan Chai Tea in the Ayurveda Health Retreat Cookbook and other health products at the online store.
+Many ingredients are familiar and easy to find at your local grocery store and a few in an Indian grocery store.
 The only thing you can’t make yourself is Yugala’s delicious bread from her secret recipe.
-For that, you’ll just have to go to the retreat!
+To enjoy that, you’ll have to go to the retreat!

 Simple Dal (lentils) (serves 4)